Wisdom Teeth Removal in East Brunswick, NJ

-Wisdom teeth usually start growing when a person is between 12 and 16 years old.
-Typically, they finish growing in sometime during the late teens or early 20s, but many young adults are unaware that they have a new set of molars developing beneath their gums.
-Getting your teeth examined regularly can help your dentist and oral surgeon detect your wisdom teeth before they start causing problems.
+Wisdom teeth usually start to develop during the late teens or early twenties.
+Many young adults are unaware that they have a new set of molars developing beneath their gums.
+Getting your teeth examined regularly can help your dentist and oral surgeon detect wisdom teeth early, so you can have them removed before they start causing problems.

 - Damage to adjacent molars

 If your wisdom teeth have enough space to grow in without causing these issues, you may not need to have them removed.
 However, it is very rare for a wisdom tooth, let alone all four of them, to develop without causing complications.

 When Is the Right Time to Have Wisdom Teeth Removed?

 People’s teeth develop at different rates, so it’s hard to say exactly when you or your child’s wisdom teeth will need to be removed.
 In general, oral surgeons and dentists recommend having wisdom teeth removed during the mid to late teen years, before the teeth have fully developed.
 When the teeth haven’t fully formed their roots, they are smaller and easier to remove, which makes the procedure and recovery easier for the patient.
 Younger people also tend to have easier surgeries and faster recoveries.

 The wisdom tooth removal process usually involves one consultation appointment and one surgery appointment.
 During your first visit, we will take 3D scans of your mouth to determine the exact location of your wisdom teeth and discuss your anesthesia options.
 You will also have a chance to ask questions, and we encourage you to come prepared with a list of your questions beforehand so we can address all of your concerns.
 Once your oral surgeon has formed a treatment plan, you will be able to schedule your surgery appointment.